ashishlotake/ashishlotake.com/README.md

-# Feel free to clone and use!
+# Feel free to clone and use